Origin and History

 Trumpeters of the Bercheny Hussars wore a red coat with a green collar, green facings and green linings.
 The waistcoat was sky blue, the chashkiry chamois.
 They also wore cavalry boots.

-Regimental Guidons: blue field, centre device consisting of a golden Royal Sun surmounted by the motto "Nec Pluribus Impar".
+Regimental Guidons: red field, golden embroideries on the sides, one golden Fleur de Lys in each corner, centre device consisting of a golden Royal Sun surmounted by the motto "Nec Pluribus Impar".

 The article incorporates texts from the following books which are now in the public domain: